cmharlow/rialto-wiki/RIALTO-Data-Models-&-Profiles.md

 ## Agents

-Agents are some sort of actor involved in creating works or projects, or in supporting works or projects via grants or institutional support.
+Agents are some sort of actor involved in creating works, or in supporting works via grants or institutional support.

 ### Persons